Violence in Our Schools

 Tuesday, January 27, 1981

 James Howard Taylor, 19, a former freshman of the college, brought a 12-guage single-shot shotgun into the Delta Delta Delta sorority house on campus this evening.
 He entered the house at 5:45 p.m. and held two UAPD officers at gunpoint in the foyer.
-He then aimed his shot gun into the dining room and enlarged his hostage count.
+He then aimed his shotgun into the dining room and enlarged his hostage count.
 Holding two sets of hostages, he didn't notice UAPD Sgt.
 Reggie Houser slip in through a side door.
 Sgt.
 Houser drew his .38-caliber service revolver and shot Taylor three times.
 He died en route to Washington Regional Medical Center.

-Copyright © 2000-2008 Angels of Columbine
+Copyright © 2000-2016 Angels of Columbine

 Never Forget Always Remember